 Having native British wildlife in the garden is a delight.
 Many of us have visiting hedgehogs, whether we know it or not, and these are one of the easiest wildlife species to attract.
 Hedgehogs are also the gardener’s friend as they eat slugs and snails.

+So… what to feed hedgehogs?
 While you can feed hedgehogs with cat or dog food there are specially designed hedgehog foods that meet all their nutritional requirements.
 By the way, it is a myth that you shouldn’t give hedgehogs fish flavoured cat food, any flavour of good quality food is fine.
 However, specially tailored hedgehog foods are the best option.
 These are ideal, especially for young growing hoglets who need the best nutrition if they are to grow healthy and strong.
 Good quality kitten biscuits are a good substitute; however, you will probably find the neighbourhood cats and foxes will devour them before the hedgehogs even get a chance.
 This is another great reason to choose food specifically designed for hedgehogs as cats and foxes often won’t touch it.

 In addition to feeding, you should also provide a shallow bowl of water.
 Never offer milk to hedgehogs as this can give them diarrhoea and make them very sick indeed.

-All hedgehogs are different and some can take a while to get used to a new food, much like cats.
+When you’re wondering what to feed hedgehogs you’ll also need to remember that hedgehogs are different and some can take a while to get used to a new food, much like cats.
 If you have been feeding your hedgehogs a less healthy option, such as mealworms, then they may throw a tantrum when you change to a hedgehog food.
 Be patient though, they will eat when they get hungry and the proper hedgehog food will be much better for them in the long run.

 Ultimately, the best food is the food that is nutritionally suitable that your hedgehogs will eat.
 You might need to try a few brands to find their favourite if they are particularly fussy, but hungry hedgehogs will eat whatever is provided.

-You can choose wet or dry hedgehog food.
+When deciding what to feed hedgehogs you can choose wet or dry hedgehog food.
 Dry food is usually more convenient.
 Wet food can freeze in winter and rots and attract flies in winter.
 Dry food is also good for cleaning little hedgehogs teeth so you should try to include some dry food in your visitors’ diet.
 However, if your hedgehogs love wet food and you are prepared to pay attention to hygiene then, by all means, use wet food as well.